Committed to ending period poverty, one pack at a time.

 The Service Team works to provide menstrual products to those who are unable to access them.

-To this day, they have collected over 35,000 products and helped over 1865 Ontario menstruators in need.
+To this day, they have collected over 50,000 products and serviced over 3,611 periods across the province.

 The Education Team works to create educational resources.